Primordial Black Holes from First-Order Cosmological Phase Transitions

 In the following we will discuss numerical simulations that take into account the first four of these effects.
 The fifth one -- momentum redistribution -- is expected to be relatively unimportant as the scattering rate of $\chi$ is of the same order as the $\chi\bar\chi$ annihilation rate, and as black hole formation can be successful only when annihilation is negligible.
-Although the mechanism is approximately independent of the wall velocity -- the sixth point -- $v_w$ can be important in extreme cases: a runaway bubble wall would mean that essentially all $\chi$ particles can pass through the bubble wall, while a high $\chi$ density could stop the wall completely, halting the phase transition.
-However, it is very reasonable to think that both of these situations would be avoided in complete models.
+Although the mechanism is approximately independent of the wall width and velocity -- the sixth point -- the time-dependence of $v_w$ can be important in extreme cases: a runaway bubble wall would mean that essentially all $\chi$ particles can pass through the bubble wall, while a high $\chi$ density could stop the wall completely, halting the phase transition.
+Avoiding both of these extremes is possible if the latent heat release is not too large and not too small.
+In addition, complete models will often feature friction mechanism such as particle production at the bubble wall that prevent $v_w$ from becoming too large, while not impeding the advancement of the wall at slow $v_w$.
+The latent heat release should also not be so large that the interior of the bubble is vacuum energy dominated.
+We discuss these aspects in more detail in a companion paper, ref.~\cite{Baker:2021sno}.
 Finally, we neglect Hubble expansion because we will find that, if black holes form, they do so after not much more than one Hubble time.
-We discuss these effects in more detail in ref.~\cite{Baker:inprep}.
+We discuss all of these effects in more detail in ref.~\cite{Baker:2021sno}.